29, Nov 2019 | Sanchita Kadam

 CJP is dedicated to finding and bringing to light instances of Hate Speech, so that the bigots propagating these venomous ideas can be unmasked and brought to justice.
-To learn more about our campaign again hate speech, please become a member.
+To learn more about our campaign against hate speech, please become a member.
 To support our initiatives, please donate now!

-This video which had a provocative statement now has more than 4 lakh views
+This video which had a provocative statement now has more than 4 lakh views.

 This was a provocative statement made without a disclaimer by the channel especially when the verdict, in such a sensitive and crucial matter, from the Hon’ble Supreme Court was awaited, but such statements tend to incite public disharmony and can lead to disruption of public order.